U.S. hails Korea talks, despite North's rejection of denuclearization

 Such a joint parade has not happened since the 2007 Asian Winter Games in China.

 China’s Foreign Ministry said it was happy to see talks between North and South Korea and welcomed all positive steps.
-Russia echoed the sentiment, with a Kremlin spokesman saying: “This is exactly the kind of dialogue that we said was necessary.”
+Russia echoed the sentiment.
+“This is exactly the kind of dialogue that we said was necessary,” a Kremlin spokesman said.

 Some U.S.-based analysts have hailed the talks as an opening for diplomacy, but others see an attempt by North Korea to weaken U.S. pressure so that it is eventually accepted as a nuclear-armed state.